 Sativex® stands apart from other common cannabis-like medications.
 This oral spray is a real cannabis extract, not a synthetic.
 In fact, Sativex® actually contains tetrahydrocannabinol (THC), the primary psychoactive component in the cannabis plant.
 Sativex® is special because this drug contains a standardized 1:1 ratio of THC and another popular cannabinoid, cannabidiol (CBD).

-Unlike THC, CBD does not produce a psychoactive high.
+Unlike THC, CBD herb does not produce a psychoactive high (so you won’t have to search on the internet the best detox for drug test).
 Instead, extracts from medical cannabis plants high in CBD are often used to treat children with severe conditions like pediatric epilepsy.
 Combining THC and CBD is thought to enhance the anti-spasmodic, pain-fighting, and neuroprotective effects of both compounds.

 Sativex® also contains some specific minor cannabinoids and beneficial terpenes, which are aroma molecules found in plant resins, including the cannabis plant.
 These terpenes are thought to work synergistically with cannabinoids, amplifying the therapeutic potential of each compound.

 As an oralmucosal spray, the active ingredients of Sativex® are absorbed under the tongue and in the soft tissue of the cheek, where cannabinoid receptors are present.